s-0-p-h-i-a/Zodiac_Calculator/README.md

 - Code organization and readability

+- Modularization with functions

-- Preparing for more advanced features like arrays and functions
+- Preparing for more advanced features like arrays and structs

 ---

 ## Future Improvements

-- Modularize code with functions

-- Use arrays or structs for better data handling
+- Introduce arrays or structs for cleaner data handling

-- Add error handling and input retries
+- Add error handling with cin.fail() for invalid input types

 ---